Ykkönen: History

 In the autumn of 1969, the Finnish football underwent a league system reform, and the Suomensarja was renamed II divisioona, or 2nd Division, with regional sections.

 In 1973, this level of football in Finland became nationwide, and the new name was 1. divisioona (First Division).
 The name Ykkönen has been used since 1995.

+The new nation-wide third-tier Ykkönen will start running in 2024, as the first ever nation-wide third-tier league in Finland.

 Competition

-Like the Veikkausliiga, the first division is played mainly during the summer.
+Like the Veikkausliiga and Ykkösliiga, Ykkönen is played mainly during the summer.
 It comprises 12 clubs, all of whom play 27 matches.
 After 22 games the division is divided to teams who finished 1-6 and 7-12.
 These teams play against each other once.
-The winner of the Ykkönen qualifies directly for promotion to Veikkausliiga, and the team finishing second in the league will play a two-legged promotion playoff against the team finishing 11th in the Veikkausliiga.
-The bottom 3 clubs are directly relegated to Kakkonen.
+The winner of the Ykkönen qualifies directly for promotion to Ykkösliiga.
+The teams that finish second, third, and fourth play a one legged playoff, with the second placed team playing against the winner of the match between the third and fourth placed team.
+The winner of the matches enters a two-legged playoff against the second to last team in the Veikkausliiga for promotion.
+The bottom 2 clubs are directly relegated to Kakkonen.

 Clubs

-The clubs in the Ykkönen for the 2023 season are:
+The clubs in the Ykkönen for the 2025 season are: